rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 But it also offers APIs to control the size of the video player, for example.

 The VideoPlayer plugin has a built-in integration with the Metrics plugin.
-It automatically sends statistics for various media events (i.e. canplay, play, pause, seeking, seeked etc.).
+It automatically sends statistics for various media events (for example: canplay, play, pause, seeking, seeked).

 Although it's possible to implement a fully custom video playback solution, the use of the VideoPlayer plugin from the SDK is highly recommended.

 ## Usage

-In the Lightning components that require video playback capabilities (i.e. a Player component), you can can import the VideoPlayer plugin from the Lightning SDK
+In the Lightning components that require video playback capabilities (i.e., a Player component), you can import the VideoPlayer plugin from the Lightning SDK.

 ```js
 import { VideoPlayer } from '@lightningjs/sdk''
 ```

-The first time that you interact with the VideoPlayer plugin, a `<video>`-tag will automatically be created.
+The first time that you interact with the VideoPlayer plugin, a `<video>`-tag is automatically created.

 ## Available methods